Eugeny/reconfigure/_sources/docs/architecture/trees.txt

             "read only": "yes",
             ...

-Node trees might look useful to you, but they are not nearly as cool as :ref:`Data trees <data-tree>`
+Syntax trees might look useful to you, but they are not nearly as cool as :ref:`Data trees <data-tree>`

 .. _data-tree: